What does a small-scale farm-holding, two presidents, some tech companies, and their respective local currencies all have in common?

 This is one of several unfair trade practises and motives for why the US recently decided to start imposing heavier (punitive) tax-like increases on multiple goods imported by China.

-China then reciprocated by hitting the US with tariffs (mainly on agriculture produce) causing the trade war that drives each country to protect its own economy.
+China then reciprocated by hitting the US with tariffs (on agricultural produce) causing the trade war that drives each country to protect its own economy.

-The higher input costs naturally, lead to the price of the product going up and reducing its competitive advantage and demand.
-Higher input costs can also affect the local labour force for the worse too.
+The higher input costs naturally, lead to the price of your product going up and reducing its competitive advantage and demand.
+Higher input costs can also affect your local labour force for the worse too.

 These factors would have hopefully been taken into consideration by the respective leaders before pulling the tariff triggers.
-Acting with emotions rather than looking at the far-reaching implications is irresponsible and affects all recipients of the goods and services.
+Acting with emotions rather than looking at the far-reaching implications is irresponsible.